mlutfiibra/code_research/node-lab/weather-app/README.md

-This project contains example of promise in Javascript
+This project contains many example of promise in Javascript

 Dependencies
 + axios